 I use Namecheap for all of my domain names.
 I like them because they are inexpensive (around $12/year) and their customer service is top notch.

-If you’re a new Namecheap customer, you can get a new domain for as little as $3.98/year if you click on my affiliate banner below when you go to purchase your domain.
-This doesn’t cost you any extra (in fact if you go through my banner, chances are it’s cheaper than you’d normally get), and I get a small commission off the sale.
+If you’re a new Namecheap customer, you can get a new domain for as little as $3.98/year if you use my affiliate link to get your domain.
+This doesn’t cost you any extra, and I get a small commission off the sale.

 Step 2: Purchase Web Hosting

 Selecting a good web host for your blog or website is also important.
 There’s a lot of research on different hosts and which one is the best, and depending on your needs, your requirements may be different, but I’ve been working with Bluehost exclusively for 6 years now for all of my websites, and have never had any problems.
 I currently have 25 domains that I host through Bluehost so that tells you something, and you can get a great price on web hosting if you use the banner below (again, I get a small commission if you sign up).